MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Accessing VAAC outside of Power BI

-The VAAC API can be accessed by any application that can access RESTful applications.
+Any application that can access RESTful web services can use the VAAC API to retrieve historical data.
 In the example below, [Postman](https://www.postman.com/) will be used.

 ### Preparation